vaclavsvejcar/youtube-history-downloader/README.md

 # YouTube History Downloader

 Have you ever wanted to see your full YouTube watching history, but found out that YouTube doesn't allow you to do that?
 Scrolling down the history to get records more than few days back would be really a awful experience.
-Fortunately, here comes the _Youtube History Downloader_, small tool written in [Scala](https://www.scala-lang.org), that allows you to fetch your entire history within few minutes!
+Fortunately, here comes the _YouTube History Downloader_, small tool written in [Scala](https://www.scala-lang.org), that allows you to fetch your entire history within few minutes!

 > Please note this tool is still in development, so it might not work 100% and some functionality and documentation might be missing.